joeytwiddle/ut_magic_redirect/README.md

 # Installation

 To use this you need to install Node and put it on your PATH.
+I do:

+    % echo 'export PATH="$PATH:/opt/node/bin"' >> /home/redirect/.bashrc

 Then grab coffeescript: